yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/worker.md

 # Worker

-The Worker resource lets you create and manage [Cloudflare Workers](https://developers.cloudflare.com/workers/) - serverless JavaScript functions that run on Cloudflare's edge network.
+A [Cloudflare Worker](https://developers.cloudflare.com/workers/) is a serverless function that runs on Cloudflare's global network.

 # Minimal Example